Joshua-Alfred/Joshua-Alfred/README.md

 Hello there!

-I'm a first year graduate student at New York University.
+I'm a second year graduate student at New York University.
 Proficient in Software Development Tools, Deep Learning Architectures, and Image Processing.
 I love to code, study new concepts in technology and to play the piano and guitar.